safe-global/safe-smart-account/docs/error_codes.md

 The module that are trying to add was added before.

 - **GS103: Invalid prevModule, module pair provided**
-`prevModule` is not linked with `module` in the dynamic list.
+`prevModule` is not the previous element to `module` in the module list.
-Review that you are providing the correct values.

 - **GS104: Method can only be called from an enabled module**

 ### Owner management related
-- **GS200: Owners have already been setup** `setupOwners` can be called once.
+- **GS200: Owners have already been setup** `setupOwners` can only be called once.
-If you want to add, swap or remove and owner use the correspond method:
+If you want to add, swap or remove an owner use the corresponding method:
     - `adOwnerWithThreshold`
     - `swapOwner`
     - `removeOwner`